lairdgrouplancaster/MoodleMeld/README.md

 # MoodleMeld

 MoodleMeld is a pair of Python scripts to speed up marking PDFs from Moodle.
 As a marker, when you download a set of submissions from Moodle you will find each one in its own PDF, grouped into one directory for each student.
-Open and closing all these PDFs is annoying.
+Opening and closing all these PDFs is annoying.

 - The script `Meld.py` merges all these PDFs into a single file.